 Just don’t accept no when you know there is a mistake and want it rectified.

-In the even you are wrong, apologize to them and thank them for their time.
+In the event you are wrong, apologize to them and thank them for their time.

-Treat each other respect and the call will go well.
+Treat each other with respect, and the call will go well.

 5. Ask For Cash Back